w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 In (3), approved proposals will enter the **Enactment Period**, after which proposed changes will be executed.

-Note how the length of the lead-in, deciding, confirmation, and enactment periods vary depending on the origin.
+Note how the length of the lead-in, decision, confirmation, and enactment periods vary depending on the origin.
 Root origin has more extended periods than the other origins.
 Also, the number of referenda within each track differs, with the Root origin track only accepting one. proposal at a time (see below).